 This paper has shown that the size of the fiscal multiplier under an interest rate peg depends crucially on the probability distribution of the exit date, holding constant the mean duration of the peg.
-Larger multipliers occur when the distribution of possible exit dates is drawn out over many future periods as in a stochastic exit model.
+Larger multipliers occur when the distribution of possible exit dates has wide support as in a stochastic exit model.
+This implies that the simple modeling choice of endowing agents with a known exit date from the fiscal monetary regime can result in much smaller multipliers than stochastic exit assumptions of same durations.
+This paper has also shown that the stochastic exit multiplier computed via a local linear approximation around the zero inflation steady state is much more prone to approximation error at modest mean durations.
+Approximation errors for the corresponding deterministic exit model are much smaller.